 Consultation with Tribal Representatives is imperative for providing care and treatment in accordance with tribal traditions.
 Tribes may have their own traditional perspectives on care, storage, and handling.
 Each campus with a NAGPRA/CalNAGPRA-eligible collection must post on their website how to make traditional care requests.

 In addition, as part of the Consultation process, UC will seek information from consulting Tribes regarding traditional care, and will collaborate with the affiliated Tribal Representatives to develop and incorporate traditional care practices to the extent possible.
 In cases where traditional care requests cannot be strictly accommodated, the campus will collaboratively explore alternative arrangements with the Tribes in order to implement culturally sensitive care while upholding the safety and security of all collections.

+The Repatriation Coordinator will also engage in Consultation with California Indian tribes as part of the completion of Inventories and Summaries (including preliminary Inventories and preliminary Summaries) and defer to tribal recommendations for appropriate handling and treatment.

+If there are competing tribal recommendations/requests for appropriate handling and treatment or traditional care, the Repatriation Coordinator will attempt to facilitate a solution, and/or convene the Tribes to discuss and defer to their joint recommendations.
+If the Tribes cannot come to agreement, the Repatriation Coordinator may seek a recommendation from the Campus Committee.
+The Chancellor will make the final decision within thirty (30) days of receiving the recommendation.

 Only authorized individuals will have access to Human Remains and Cultural Items, which must be stored in dedicated spaces that are not accessed by the public.